-Four Building Blocks of Peak Fitness
+The Four Building Blocks of Peak Fitness

 Getting to your peak fitness isn't a straightforward, linear task.
 It takes a variety of steps where you can focus on different types of fitness training.
 Move through these four building blocks and you'll be in prime shape:

-1. The Endurance Phase
+1. The Endurance Training

 Warming up before each workout